One-way ANOVA (cont...)

 You will want to report this as follows:

-There was a statistically significant difference between groups as determined by one-way ANOVA (F(2,27) = 4.467, P = .021).
+There was a statistically significant difference between groups as determined by one-way ANOVA (F(2,27) = 4.467, p = .021).
 This is all you will need to write for the one-way ANOVA per se.
-However, in reality you will want probably also want to report means ± SD for your groups as well as follow-up a significant result with post-hoc tests.
-If you use SPSS then these descriptive statistics will be reported in the output along with the result from the one-way ANOVA.
+However, in reality you will probably also want to report means ± standard deviations for your groups, as well as follow up a statistically significant result with a post hoc test.
+If you use SPSS Statistics, these descriptive statistics will be reported in the output along with the result from the one-way ANOVA.
 The general form of writing the result of a one-way ANOVA is as follows:

 where df = degrees of freedom.

-It is very important that you do not report the result as "significant difference" but that you report it as "statistically significant difference".
+You should not report the result as "significant difference", but instead report it as "statistically significant difference".
 This is because your decision as to whether the result is significant or not should not be based solely on your statistical test.
 Therefore, to indicate to readers that this "significance" is a statistical one, include this is your sentence.

-Find out what else you have to do when you have a significant or a not-significant ANOVA result on the next page.
+Find out what else you have to do when you have a statistically significant ANOVA or a non-statistically significant ANOVA result on the next page.